Changeover to Species Appropriate Raw Food diet, often referred to as SARF.

 Please note: Calculator > dogs weight in kg x 2.5-3% ( for adult and healthy weight dog ) = amount of food in grams

-Before making the quick changeover, you will need to consider whether your pet is suited to this method.
+Before making the quick changeover, you will need to consider whether your dog is suited to this method.
 The quick changeover is the most preferred, simplest, most trouble free and successful method for dogs particularly young and or healthy dogs.

 When using this method you need to allow your dog at least 24-48 hours without any solid food, by doing this you are giving their digestive system a rest, this encourages a deeper healing (ALWAYS ENSURE THEY HAVE PLENTY OF FRESH DRINKING WATER) giving them this detox time without any solid foods or treats of any kind for the full 24 hours will be the most beneficial.
 If you prefer, you can also split their daily food requirement into two or three smaller meals.
 The quality of water given during the detox and at any time is paramount as over 60% of the body is made up of water, We recommend the Acilis water.

 Please note you should never fast a puppy under the age of 12 months/1 year old.